LeeBoYin/vue-layout-system/docs/src/components/README.md

 ```

 ## Spacing System
 Vue Layout System uses a finite set of spacing scales for all spacing needs, such as padding around the contents and gaps between contents.
-This is a vital foundation for precise control of the spacing.
+This is a vital foundation for consistent and precise control of the spacing.

 The default spacing scales are integers from `0` to `10`, where smaller numbers represent smaller space and larger numbers represent larger space.

-You can easily customize spacing scales by using either Sass variables or CSS custom properties.
+You can easily customize the spacing scales by using either Sass variables or CSS custom properties.
 See more details in [Customize](/customize/).

 <Doc-SpacingSystemDoc />